 Figure 1: images with mask

-The dataset was Split into training, validation, and testing subsets with a distribution ratio of 0.7, 0.2, and 0.1 respectively, ensuring that each image was paired with its corresponding mask.
+The dataset was Split into training, validation, and testing subsets with a distribution ratio of 0.7, 0.2, and 0.1 respectively.
+This ensures that each image is paired with its corresponding mask.
 The training images were resized to a uniform dimension to maintain consistency in the input data.
 For segmentation, a Fully Convolutional Network (FCN) based on the ResNet-50 architecture was selected, utilizing pretrained weights.
 The model was customized by adjusting Key training parameters, including setting the number of epochs to 50, choosing the Adam optimizer, and using Sigmoid as a loss function.
 The model’s performance was assessed on the testing subset through visual inspections of the predicted segmentations as shown in Figure 2.
 This evaluation was crucial for determining the model's accuracy and its ability on unseen data.

 Figure 2: image with mask and predictions

+As shown in Figure 2, the results were inaccurate in the first and second images, but a bit improved in the third.
+One clear reason for this is the limited size of the dataset used for training.
+To improve the performance of the model, several techniques can be applied, with the most effective likely being to expand the dataset.
+As mentioned earlier, there are a few available datasets that can be incorporated to increase the dataset size and improve the model performance.

+The following intended sections of the work will compare the performance of this model with zero shot semantic segmentation, as well as object detection with zero shot object detection.
+Each model's results will be discussed, and the optimal approach will be highlighted.

 Work plan